DankoScientific/clera/README.md

 # clera
 A new type of clear

 I accidentally type clera instead of clear all the time.
-This script clears the screen and then runs ls -Sshc which does the following:
+This script clears the screen and then runs ls -Ssh which does the following:

 S sorts by filesize, largest first s prints size of each file in blocks